 According to the

-- LDL cholesterol: Levels under 100 mg/dl are optimal.
+- LDL cholesterol: Around 100 mg/dL is optimal.

-If a person’s blood test results show that their levels do not fall within acceptable ranges, they may need to make certain lifestyle changes, such as dietary and exercise-related changes, to improve these levels.
+If a person’s blood test results show that their levels do not fall within these ranges, they may need to make certain lifestyle modifications, such as dietary and exercise-related changes.

 The foods a person consumes can affect their cholesterol levels over time.